Kayto/AT65C02/README.md

 # AT65C02

 **Latest News - Rev003 board undergoing testing.
 I am sure there are some errors lurking so watch updates on Twitter before commiting!**
 **ROM and VIA address decoding - tested working.
-Currently troubleshooting problems with RAM RW...sigh!**
+Currently troubleshooting problems with RAM.
+It's looking like there is some bridging/interference of CS and OE with the Clock signal.**
 ## Introduction

 Who doesn't want to build an 8 bit computer, if you don't, look away now.